 Born in Warwickshire and apprenticed to his uncle (a stonemason of the same name) he arrived in Derby at some point during the early 1760s to work on Foremark Hall, as an agent to David Hiorne of Warwick.♣ He later married the daughter of Thomas Wilkins, who was the principle agent of the MP and landowner, Wenman Coke, a direct descendant of the Coke family of Holkham Hall in Norfolk, a place Pickford knew well through his uncle’s masonry work and relationship with Holkham’s principle architect, William Kent.

 Whilst this house stands with significant presence in its location, the choice of material (ashlar stone) does mean that the structure lacks the sharper, more polite sensibilities of Pickford’s later houses (including his own) where brick was employed as the main component for the facades.
-This observation is perhaps supported by his use of pediments above the windows on the ground floor, as these feel like a somewhat contrived addition or afterthought to provide a distraction from the main material component.
+This observation is perhaps supported by his use of pediments above the windows on the ground floor, as despite their technical necessity for shedding rain water, these feel like a somewhat contrived addition or afterthought to provide a distraction from the main material component.

 Following the completion of ‘The Grey House’ the proprietor of the house immediately opposite is thought to have commissioned Pickford to redesign the facade of his Mansion House in a similar style (1764).
 The client in question was Dr John Taylor, a good friend of Samuel Johnson, who along with James Boswell, were frequent visitors to the house and town and were instrumental in advising Dr Taylor to embark on some ‘improvement of your estate or little schemes of building’.♣